IoN and the NHNN

 The Queen Square Library is funded jointly by the UCL Queen Square Institute of Neurology and the National Hospital, and is the recognised specialist Library for Neurology within the University of London.
 There are records for the Library dating back to the early days of the Hospital, and the basis of the Historical Collections are the books and journals previously held within the Hospital and the former Medical School at Maida Vale, and the private collections of members of staff at Queen Square.

 The Library receives over 25,000 visits per annum.
 Many of these visitors came to use items held in the Historical Collection, and referrals are regularly received from both the British Library and the Library of the Wellcome Trust.
-You can find out more on the library website including the history of the Library
+You can find out more on the library website including the History of Queen Square Library and Archives

 Image caption